DiamondLightSource/nxstacker/README.md

 whether to skip the file check when adding an hdf5 to the list of projection files.
 Usually this is true when you are doing a typical stacking and sure no other hdf5 files are present in `proj_dir`.
 Default to False.

+- *ignore_metadata_from_raw*

+whether to ignore metadata obtained from the raw files because of their unavailability or speed.
+If this is True, `scan_list`/`proj_list` and `angle_list` must be provided as those information are no longer obtained from raw files.
+Default to False.

 ##### Specific to ptychography